ExpiWell: Randomize Survey Questions

 Why Randomizing Survey Questions Can Improve Participant Answers

 In experience sampling and ecological momentary assessments, randomizing questions can help to reduce response sets.
 For instance, participants who receive the same order of questions tend to respond in the same way over time in an unthinking way.
-By randomizing the questions, we change how questions are presented and it can help reduce this problem.
+By randomizing the questions, we change how questions are presented, which can help reduce this problem.

-1. Questions within surveys can be randomized (i.e., presented in a random order to participants) (indicated by the orange box in the screenshot below).
+1. Survey-level Randomization: Questions within the survey can be randomized, meaning they are presented in a random order to participants (indicated by the orange box in the screenshot below).

-2. Questions within question blocks can be randomized (indicated by the blue box in the screenshot below).
-Researchers can toggle the randomization option within the designated question block.
-This randomizes the questions within the block.
+2. Block-level Randomization: Questions within specific question blocks can also be randomized (indicated by the blue box in the screenshot below).
+Researchers can toggle the randomization option within a block, which randomizes all the questions inside that block.

-3. Each survey will display only a selected number of randomized questions within the question block (indicated by the red box in the screenshot below), allowing for diversity in messaging.
+3. Question Block Random Selection: Each survey will display only a predetermined number of randomly selected questions from a question block (indicated by the red box in the screenshot below).
+This ensures diversity in messaging.

 Questions within surveys can be randomized